Integrity Staffing Solutions, Inc. v. Busk: Opinion of the Court

 Justice Clarence Thomas delivered the unanimous judgment of the Court.
 He wrote that "an activity is integral and indispensable to the principal activities that an employee is employed to perform — and thus compensable under the FLSA — if it is an intrinsic element of those activities and one with which the employee cannot dispense if he is to perform his principal activities".
 Thomas then argued that the security checks were not integral to Busk's job because they could be eliminated without adversely affecting the required work.
 In addition, the time waiting could have been reduced if the employer hired more screeners or stagger work shifts, which also would not adversely affect the required work.

+Concurring opinion

 Justice Sonia Sotomayor, joined by Justice Elena Kagan, delivered a concurring opinion, emphasizing that any activity related to worker safety and efficiency is also "integral and indispensable" and therefore should still remain covered.
 However, the security checks did not have anything to do with worker safety and efficiency.